Overv/VulkanTutorial/en/05_Uniform_buffers/00_Descriptor_set_layout_and_buffer.md

 get back to that in the next chapter, where we'll look into descriptor pools and descriptor sets.

-The descriptor layout should stick around while we may create new graphics pipelines i.e. until the program ends:
+The descriptor set layout should stick around while we may create new graphics pipelines i.e. until the program ends:

 ```c++